Detecting of a Patient's Condition From Clinical Narratives Using Natural Language Representation: MATERIALS AND METHODS

-Fortunately, when the ratio value for the number of samples/number of words per sample is small ($<$ 1500), a small MLP-NN that take n-grams as input perform better or at least as well as deep learning-based sequence models \cite{Google_text_clf}.
-Besides, a MLP-NN is simple to define and understand, and it take much less compute time than sequence models.
-There is a detail explanation of using a MLP-NN in medical analysis for small dataset \cite{pasini2015artificial}.
+Besides, logistic regression (LR) and generative Na\"ive Bayes perform better than the other classifiers, particularly for small datasets.
+Several classifiers have been trained for short text classification; it includes RF, Gaussian Na\"ive Bayes (GaussianNB), Multinomial Na\"ive Bayes (MultimonalNB), LR, SVM and K-nearest neighbour.
+The experimental results from \cite{maimon2014data, wang2017comparisons} confirm that LR, and GaussianNB perform much the better than the other classifiers.
+Moreover, study \cite{jordan2002discriminative} evaluated different classifiers' performance, including discriminative and generative learning approaches.
+And, it also confirms that the discriminative LR algorithm has a lower asymptotic error, while the generative Na\"ive Bayes classifier converges quickly.

-Furthermore, study \cite{jordan2002discriminative} observed in particularly small datasets with discriminative and generative learning approach.
-And, it confirms that the discriminative logistic regression algorithm has a lower asymptotic error, while the generative Naive Bayes classifier converges more quickly.
-Therefore, in this study, we decide to go with three different machine learning classifiers logistic regression, Gaussian Naive Bayes, and MLP-NN.
+Additionally, when the ratio value for the number of samples/number of words per sample is small ($<$ 1500), a small multilayer perceptron neural network (MLP-NN) that takes n-grams as input performs better or at least as well as deep learning models \cite{Google_text_clf}.
+Besides, an MLP-NN is simple to define and understand, and it takes less computation time than sequence models.
+A detailed explanation of using an MLP-NN in medical analysis can be seen from \cite{pasini2015artificial}.